Jun 27, 2015

 That’s it for this edition of the Blue Streak Science Podcast

-This week's Blue Streak Science Podcast comes to you from Sonoma County, California, Sydney Australia, and Atlanta, Georgia!
+The Blue Streak Science Podcast comes to you from Sonoma County, California; Atlanta, Georgia; and Sydney, Australia!

 See you again next week!